hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 ## Trimmomatic

 We will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic) to trim away adapters and filter out poor quality score reads. *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* offers the option to trim reads using a hard crop, sliding window or base-by-base methods.
 It can also trim adapter sequences and remove reads if below a minimum length.
-In addition, *Trimmomatic* can be multithreaded to run quickly using a single, complex command.
+In addition, *Trimmomatic* can be multi-threaded to run quickly using a single, complex command.

 Let's load the *Trimmomatic* module: